 \subsection{Interpretation of ambiguous signals}

-Although ambiguous signals are uninformative about the state and, therefore, should be disregarded from a pure Bayesian point of view, agents are constrained to make interpretations of ambiguous signals.
+Although ambiguous signals are uninformative about the state and should be disregarded from a pure Bayesian perspective, agents are constrained to interpret ambiguous signals.
 This constraint captures the idea that, in some instances, people react to ambiguous pieces of information.
-They fail to perceive the lack of informational content of signals and end up using their prior world view to derive meaning from them.
+They fail to perceive the lack of informational content of signals and end up using their prior worldview to derive meaning from them.

-For the interpretation of ambiguous signals, I use a randomization rule proposed in \cite{fhj2018}, adapted here for some technical idiosyncrasies, which says that with probability $\gamma_{i} \in [\frac{1}{2},1]$ the agent $i$ conforms with his posterior at time $t$ and with probability $1-\gamma_{i}$ goes against it.
-In other words, with probability agent $i$ interprets the ambiguous signals as 1 and with the remaining probability $(1-\psi_{i,t})$ interprets the ambiguous signals as 0 at time $t$.\footnote{From Appendix B, note that, since mean and mode of the Beta distribution are very close for different choices of $(\alpha,\beta)$ and are asymptotically equivalent, using $y_{i,t-1}$ (the mean and note mode) to interpret public signals in Equation \eqref{eq:randomization} is neutral to all results.}
+For the interpretation of ambiguous signals, I use a randomization rule proposed in \cite{fhj2018}, adapted here for some technical idiosyncrasies.
+Hence, with probability $\gamma_{i} \in [\frac{1}{2},1]$ agent $i$ conforms with his posterior at time $t-1$ and with probability $1-\gamma_{i}$ goes against it.
+Essentially, with probability agent $i$ interprets the ambiguous signals as 1 and with the remaining probability $(1-\psi_{i,t})$ interprets the ambiguous signals as 0 at time $t$.\footnote{From Appendix B, note that, since mean and mode of the Beta distribution are very close for different choices of $(\alpha,\beta)$ and are asymptotically equivalent, using $y_{i,t-1}$ (the mean and mode) to interpret public signals in Equation \eqref{eq:randomization} is neutral to all results.}

-Therefore, the parameter $\gamma_{i}$ represents the intensity of the confirmatory bias of an individual $i$.
-I only assume $\gamma_{i}$ to be independent of opinion $y_{i,t}$ for any $i\in N$, history of opinions of all individuals and all other parameters in this model.
-From this randomization rule, there are three cases of interest. \begin{definition} An individual $i \in N$ \begin{enumerate}
+Therefore, parameter $\gamma_{i}$ represents the intensity of the confirmatory bias of an individual $i$.
+I only assume $\gamma_{i}$ to be independent of opinion $y_{i,t}$ for any $i\in N$, history of opinions of all agents, and of all other parameters in this model.
+From this randomization rule, three cases of interest are available. \begin{definition} An individual $i \in N$ \begin{enumerate}

 \item is \textbf{impartial} if $\gamma_{i}=\frac{1}{2}$,

 \item has \textbf{confirmatory tendency} if $\frac{1}{2} < \gamma_{i} < 1$,

 \item is \textbf{fully biased} (biased for short) if $\gamma_{i}=1$.